How to Protect Yourself from Wuhan Coronavirus

 How to Protect Yourself from Wuhan Coronavirus – Origins:

 Researchers have traced the Coronavirus to a Huanan wholesale seafood market in the Chinese province of Wuhan, where several customers first became sick.
 Since then, it has spread like wildfire across the Asian continent and around the world.

 First of all, the term “coronavirus” is a family of viruses.
 The family of coronaviruses seems to have originated from bats.
-Several coronaviruses then can spread to several animals.
-Once in awhile, in places that lack proper hygiene, these viruses can spread from animals to humans.
+Several coronaviruses can then spread to other domesticated mammals like pigs.
+And once in a while, in places that lack proper hygiene, these viruses can spread from these animals to humans.
 That’s what we’re seeing here.

 One man, Li Wenliang attempted to stop the spread of coronavirus at the end of 2019 by releasing statements on social media revealing the spread of a SARS-like virus through the province of Wuhan.
 However, he was condemned by the Chinese government who have since been accused of a failed coverup.

 As of the day that I am writing this, Li Wenliang has died of coronavirus.

 How to Protect Yourself from Wuhan Coronavirus – Death Toll:

 As mentioned above, the Wuhan coronavirus has recently become the deadliest epidemic of coronavirus in history, with the most recent death toll topping 3,202.
 Cases are being reported around the world.